Humany/humany-docs/SEO/tutorial-upgrade.md

 ## SEO Light
 No changes on your site are required.
+See [tutorial-seo-light.md](tutorial-seo-light.md)

 ## Full SEO
+See how to implement from scratch: [tutorial-seo-full.md](tutorial-seo-full.md)

 The API changes are as follows:
 * The service now resides at `https://seo.humany.net` instead of `https://{your-application-name-in-ace-knowledge}.humany.net`
   * Use `https://seo.humany.net/{your-application-name-in-ace-knowledge}/{widget-name}/{path}?seoBaseUrl={seoBaseUrl}`